anjlab/JJ/README.md

 ```

 ### Handling Errors
+Expressions like `.<Type>()` will throw directly, and catch-statements can be used to create the most complex error handling behaviours.
+This also means that `try?` can be used to return nil if anything goes wrong instead of throwing.

+For required values is most useful methods `.to<Type>(defaultValue)`.
+If the value is missing or does not match its type, will be used the default value.

+For optional values there's methods `.as<Type>`.

 | Method | Examples | Null Behaviour | Missing Key Behaviour | Type Mismatch Behaviour |
 | --- | :---: | :---: | :---: | :---: |